Hummingbird Chocolate wins best in the world!

 - Ethics and sustainability are front and centre in the philosophy of Hummingbird Chocolate.
 They purchase their cocoa beans directly from farmers or cocoa cooperatives that provide them with top quality organic beans.

 - Hummingbird Chocolate is now making couverture (bulk packaging of their chocolate for use in commercial kitchens.)
 What a great way to spread the love and give people a chance to enjoy and re-enjoy the many flavours of Hummingbird Chocolate.
+You can also buy roasted cocoa beans and cocoa nibs from Hummingbird, if you’re looking to taste pure unadulterated cocoa.

 - They are Canadian!
 We Canadians are known for not blowing our own horns, for our humility, and humbleness.
 It’s so nice to see a small Canadian company making it big on the international stage.